LeeDua/tiger-comp/README.md

 The Tiger compiler.
 Copyright (C) 2013-2015, SSE of USTC.

-`Tiger` is a MiniJava lanuage compile.
+`Tiger` is a **MiniJava lanuage**(see [Tiger book](www.cs.princeton.edu/~appel/modern/java/) Appendix MiniJava Language Reference Manual) compile.
 Just for fun, it has a garbage collector using copy collection algorithm.

 ##Getting Start